aredwood/nkh-pugm/README.md

 [nKH!]
 Player limit reached, server locked.
 [nKH!]
 Password has been changed to: 5667

-!getpass on / !pass off	(both commands work exactly the same way)
+### Obtaining Password
+`!getpass on` or `!pass off`

 If enabled this command will give the user the current server password.
 Enabled by “!pass on” “!pass off” or “!getpass on” “!getpass off”.

 Example: Using !getpass or !pass.

-		da_apple:/pass
+da_apple: `!pass`
 [nKH!]
 Current password is: 5667

-		Example: Disabling the use of !pass or !getpass. da_apple:/pass off
+Example: Disabling the use of !pass or !getpass.

+da_apple: `!pass off`
 [nKH!] !pass has been disabled.

-		Example: Enabling the use of !pass or !getpass. da_apple:/pass on
+Example: Enabling the use of !pass or !getpass.

+da_apple:`!pass on`
 [nKH!] !pass has been enabled.

 Example: Attempting to use !pass or !getpass, when blocked.

-da_apple: /pass
+da_apple: `!pass`
 [nKH!] !pass has been disabled by the administrator.

-!getstring
+### Obtaining Server Details

+`!getstring`

 If enabled this commands gives the user the connect string to the server.
 This is enabled when !pass / !getpas is enabled, and disabled when it isn’t.

 Example: Using !getstring.

-		da_apple:/getstring
+da_apple: `!getstring`
 [nKH!]
 Connect string has also been given in console. connect 127.0.0.1:27015;password 5667 // No Kids Here! #7

-		Example: Attempting to use !getstring, when blocked. da_apple:/getstring
+Example: Attempting to use !getstring, when blocked.

+da_apple: `!getstring`
 [nKH!] !getstring has been disabled by an administrator.

-!changemap (cp_dustbowl)
+### Changing Map
+`!changemap <mapname>`

 This command will warn the users about a map change, then change the map some time later (currently 5 seconds).
 However, only after verifying that the map is installed on the server.

-		Example: Using !changemap with a valid map. da_apple:/changemap cp_granary
+Example: Using !changemap with a valid map.

+da_apple: `!changemap cp_granary`
 [nKH!]
 Changing map to cp_granary in 5 seconds.

 Example: Using !changemap with an invalid map.
-da_apple: /changemap pl_rightwater
+da_apple: `!changemap pl_rightwater`
 [nKH!]
 Map isn’t valid, likely isn’t spelt correctly or not installed.

-!callspec
+### Spec Call

+`!callspec`

-	This command will warn users about a spec call, then call sometime later ( currently, this		 	is set to call spec 5-7 seconds after the admin has entered the command.).
+This command will warn users about a spec call, then call sometime later (currently, this is set to call spec 5-7 seconds after the admin has entered the command.).

 NOTE: Messages appear both in chat, and in the center of the screen.
 NOTE: The admin who entered the command has no way of knowing exactly when the plugin will call spec.

-Example: using !speccall to call spec.
+Example: using `!speccall` to call spec.
-da_apple: /speccall
+da_apple: `!speccall`
 [nKH!]
 WARNING, SPEC CALL IMMINENT!
 **SOME TIME LATER**
 Console: spec

-!list mumble
-!list maps pl_
-	This command is get to essentially dump information.
-	 If “mumble” is used as the 1st argument, the plugin will broadcast the nKH! mumble		 	details to everyone on the server.

-	If “maps” is used as the 1st argument, a 2nd argument will be required which will be the			“extension” of a map (pl_,cp_,koth_).The plugin will then dump all of the maps beginning with that		extension to the issuer’s console.
+### Mumble Details

+`!list mumble`

-		Example: Using !list mumble to dump the mumble details. da_apple:/list mumble
+Example: Using !list mumble to dump the mumble details.

+da_apple: `!list mumble`
 [nKH!] nKH!
 Mumble is: 119.252.190.75 | 64888
 [nKH!]
 119.252.190.75 - Address
 [nKH!]
 64888 - Port

+!list maps pl_
+	This command will list map information
+	 If “mumble” is used as the 1st argument, the plugin will broadcast the nKH! mumble		 	details to everyone on the server.

+	If “maps” is used as the 1st argument, a 2nd argument will be required which will be the			“extension” of a map (pl_,cp_,koth_).The plugin will then dump all of the maps beginning with that		extension to the issuer’s console.

 		Example: Using !list maps pl_ to list all currently installed			payload maps. da_apple:/list maps pl_
 		[nKH!]
 Map listing results for pl_ have been outputted to console.